veerpandya/VideoGameInfo/README.md

 This app is deployed here:
 https://videogameinfo.herokuapp.com/

-However, the deployment does not work.
-I think this is due to one of my webscrapers which uses selenium to automate typing into a website.
-The app works well on a local build, but I will need to figure out how to get it to work on heroku in the future.
+The heroku deployment now works to an extent.
+Heroku has a request timeout limit of 30s, so you need to make your searches more specific to prevent the server from throwing a timeout error.
+I'll work on speeding up the request time.

 ### Local Deployment